Calgary: Geography

-Satellite view of Calgary, located at a transition zone between the foothills and the prairies.
+Satellite view of Calgary.
+The city is located at the transition zone between the foothills and the prairies, south of Edmonton.

 Calgary is in southwestern Alberta and also next to the Rocky Mountains, lying in the transition zone between the Canadian Rockies Foothills and the Canadian Prairies.
 The city lies within the foothills of the Parkland Natural Region and the Grasslands Natural Region.
-Calgary is about 80 km east of the mountains, roughly 299 km south of Edmonton (the provincial capital), approximately 240 km north of the Canada–United States border, and 295 km northwest of Medicine Hat.
-The city is at the southern end of the Calgary–Edmonton Corridor, a Statistics Canada-defined urban area.
+Calgary is about 80 km east of the Canadian Rockies themselves, 280 km south of Edmonton, approximately 240 km north of the border with the United States, 295 km northwest of Medicine Hat, and 449 km northeast of Spokane, the second-largest city in the U.S. state of Washington.
+The city is at the southern end of the Calgary–Edmonton Corridor, a Statistics Canada-defined urban region.
 Downtown Calgary is about 1042.4 m above sea level, and the airport is 3531 ft.
 In 2016, the city covered a land area of 825.56 km2.

 Two rivers and two creeks run through the city.
 The Bow River is the larger, and it flows from the west to the south.
 The Elbow River flows northwards from the south until it converges with the Bow River at the historic site of Fort Calgary near downtown.
 Nose Creek flows into Calgary from the northwest, then south to join the Bow River several kilometres east of the Elbow-Bow confluence.
 Fish Creek flows into Calgary from the southwest and converges with the Bow River near McKenzie Lake.

 The City of Calgary consists of an inner city surrounded by suburban communities of various density.
 The city is immediately surrounded by two municipal districts – Foothills County to the south and Rocky View County to the north, west and east.
 Proximate urban communities beyond the city within the Calgary Metropolitan Region include: the City of Airdrie to the north; the City of Chestermere, the Town of Strathmore and the Hamlet of Langdon to the east; the towns of Okotoks and High River to the south; and the Town of Cochrane to the northwest.
 Numerous rural subdivisions are located within the Elbow Valley, Springbank and Bearspaw areas to the west and northwest.
 The Tsuu T'ina Nation Indian Reserve No. 145 borders Calgary to the southwest.

 Over the years, the city has made many land annexations to facilitate growth.
 In the most recent annexation of lands from the surrounding Rocky View County, completed in July 2007, the city annexed Shepard, a former hamlet, and placed its boundaries adjacent to the Hamlet of Balzac and City of Chestermere, and very close to the City of Airdrie.